darekkay/dashboard/docs/changelog/README.md

 # Unreleased

+- :gem: Add semantics to all input fields.
 - :gem: Normalize styling across browsers.
 - :gem: Replace the (hamburger) menu button with a custom Button component.